thegetty/scores/README.md

 **_layouts/score.liquid**
 A custom layout for the primary score landing pages

+**_layouts/score-object.liquid**
+A custom layout based on `quire-entry` that adds figure thumbnails for lightbox navigation

 **_plugins/shortcodes/contributors.js**
 Parse contributor info passed in as JSON string, for `score.liquid` layout